JasonGross/rubber-for-python3/README.md

 # Rubber for Python 3

-Since Python2 has been deprecated, we archived our previous fork of `rubber` for Python2 (https://github.com/oracleyue/rubber).
+Since Python2 has been deprecated, we archived [our previous fork](https://github.com/oracleyue/rubber) of `rubber` for Python2.
 Now let us move to `rubber` with Python3, forking
 [rubber on GitLab](https://gitlab.com/latex-rubber/rubber), with issues fixed for Mac OS X (passed for macOS Catalina).